muggy8/improbable/have-and-havenot/fm9kS34V.md

 Eventually, I gave in.

-I knew my time is limited, I have to act soon, every day that goes by is a day closer to Hickoy's potential confrontation against the Mastery League.
+I knew my time is limited, I have to act soon, every day that goes by is a day closer to Hickory's potential confrontation against the Mastery League.

 And then...